 What to Expect from Sentencing for at 1st Offense DWI

 If you do end up being convicted for a 1st offense DWI in Texas, unless you are granted probation, you are probably looking at the mandatory three days in county jail.
-The other possibility is community supervision, which usually means you will sentenced to some form of community service.
+The other possibility is community supervision, which usually means you will be sentenced to some form of community service.

 Depending on the judge’s ruling, you may be required to submit to further conditions, such as attending a state-approved rehab facility (if you are deemed to have a problem with alcohol, you may have to go through a full rehab program).
 You may also have to attend DWI “school,” a 12-hour course you must take within 180 days of receiving probation.
 If you fail to attend the course, it will result in your license being revoked until you complete the course.

-Probably the worst thing about being convicted of a first offense DWI in Texas are the civil consequences.
+Probably the worst thing about being convicted of a first offense DWI in Texas is the civil consequences.
 If you are convicted, your driver’s license could be suspended.
-Your license can also be suspended without you being convicted – up to 180 days if you refuse to take either a blood or breath test, or for up to 90 days if the results of your test are above .08.
+Your license can also be suspended without you being convicted – up to 180 days if you refuse to take either a blood or breath test or for up to 90 days if the results of your test are above .08.
 This is because of the “implied consent” laws in Texas, which state that by driving on the roads you automatically consent to sobriety tests.
 If you refuse the tests, your license is automatically suspended.

 Administrative License Revocation (ALR) will begin 40 days after you have received a “Notice of Suspension,” and once you do, you have 15 days to request a hearing.
 You will also have to pay a reinstatement fee of $125 to get your license renewed or reissued.